Have a library or technology need? LITS has you covered!

 Note: If you’re printing a document stored in Google Drive, you’ll need to download the document first to see all your printer options!

-For more information, visit our page about printing.
+For more information, visit our page about student printing support.

 Moodle is Mount Holyoke College’s learning management system.
 See course materials, such as your syllabus, non-book readings, and video ereserves.
 Access quizzes and assignments.